 Coconut Oil Sugar Scrub Recipe

 - 1 1/4 cup organic virgin coconut oil

 - 2 drops carrot seed essential oil

-Transfer into two mason jars with plastic lids to store.
-Will stay fresh in the fridge for months but if you keep it in the shower it will start to break down after a month or two depending on how warm it is.
+- Transfer the coconut oil sugar scrub into two mason jars with plastic lids to store.
+This coconut oil sugar scrub will stay fresh in the fridge for a month but if you keep it in the shower it will start to break down after a a few weeks, particularly in the summer or in warm climates.

-Use a clean spoon to remove the scrub for each shower.
-I keep a few of those ice cream taster spoons in the bathroom.
+- Use a clean spoon to remove the scrub for each shower (an ice cream taster spoon works perfectly so I keep a few of those in the bathroom.
 Using a spoon will help you avoid adding water and bacteria to the scrub so it will last longer.